 As different artists from diverse backgrounds absorb Japanese influences, the results do not coalesce into a style, but reflect true individuality.
 The experiences of “others” are absorbed and deflected, appropriated, transformed, and on a continuum, influence the next generation.

 Arbie Williams moved to Oakland with her family, one of tens of thousands of African-Americans to do so in the 1930s and 1940s.
 She is a recipient of a National Heritage Fellowship from the National Endowment of the Arts and became a renowned quilter.
 Her “britches quilts” were made from overalls and pants worn to the point where they were no longer serviceable for their original use.
 Eventually, as necessity for the quilts faded, Williams allowed herself “relaxed standards of execution” and “ leeway for experimentation.”
 The quilts in this exhibition were from the collection of Eli Leon and the show traveled from the Mary Porter Sesnon Art Gallery at U.C.
 Santa Cruz.

 On the Edge of the Century:

-Printmaking and social commentary show was curated by local San Francisco artist, curator and producer Rene Yanez.
+This printmaking and social commentary show was curated by local San Francisco artist, curator, and producer Rene Yanez.
 Yanez is widely recognized throughout the Bay Area for projects that promote greater awareness of local social and political issues.
 He has curated a number of exhibitions and collaborated with local organizations including Oakland Museum of California, Yerba Buena Center for the Arts and Berkeley Art Center to name a few.